-Some of our Kaki’s arrived ahead and took the liberty to order our food before the rest of us arrived, in order to save some time.
-Fortunately, the Boba addicts took this opportunity to try Daboba a newly opened outlet, since not only is Ipoh Soho known as ‘Bubble Tea Street’ as they convinced themselves that bubble tea is the perfect accompaniment with Thai Food.
-Ok, here is a short opinion on their signature drink – Milk Tea with honey; there was a strong Jasmin scent and the pearls were chewy.
+Some of our Kaki’s took the liberty to order our food before the rest arrived, in order to save some time, smart thinking!
+Fortunately (or unfortunately) the Boba addicts took this opportunity to try Daboba a newly opened outlet, as Ipoh Soho is ‘Bubble Tea Street’ to us locals. the Boba addicts lay claim that bubble tea is the perfect accompaniment to Thai Food.
+Ok, here is a short opinion on their signature drink – Milk Tea with honey; there is a strong Jasmin scent and the pearls were chewy.
 What an orgasm prior to our meal.

-For all Thai food lovers, the holy grail will be Seafood Tom Yum or Tom Yum Kung.
-A Thai meal is never complete without this.
-Lanna Thai’s tom yum was rich with spicy and sour notes; at first sip, the overpowering yet intoxicating flavors of lemongrass, garlic, lime, coconut milk, and chili is like the perfect burst of flavours.
-The depth is further enhanced with chicken stock and seafood.
-Be warned!
-Slurp with caution as consuming Tom Yum too quickly will result with a stinging sensation in the nose.
-Believe it or not, there are health benefits of Tom Yum, it can clear your sinus and flu symptoms.
-Ok, here comes the pineapple fried rice…. we purposefully ordered a big portion to be shared.
-Surprise, surprise!
-It came in a claypot.
-Lanna Thai’s version is different as it cooked with fruits and curry powder.
-The addition of raisin and cashew nuts differentiate this from your typical yang chow fried rice (in your face Papa!).
-I love the sweet and different textures of this dish.
-A refreshing type of fried rice!
+For all Thai food lovers, the holy grail is Seafood Tom Yum or Tom Yum Kung – a Thai meal is never complete without this.
+Spicy and sour notes; at first sip, it is overpowering yet intoxicating.
+The flavors of lemongrass, garlic, lime, coconut milk, and chili bursts like fireworks in your mouth.
+Warning!
+Slurp with caution as consuming Tom Yum too quickly will result in a nostril stinging attack.
+Believe it or not, there are health benefits of Tom Yum, it can clear your sinus and flu.

 3000, Jalan Sultan Idris Shah, 30000 Ipoh, Negeri Perak